kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 I'm talking about performance again: the webpack, code-splitting and JavaScript cost article links above discuss things that have become <em>de facto</em> standards in web app development.
 I get that implementing all this takes more work and effort than before, but this is the world we live in.

 <h2>Conclusion</h2>
 When discussing JavaScript frameworks and libraries, I believe that only <em>real</em> reason to reject them is their potential performance problems.
-And we have ways to solve these problems.
+And we have a ton ways to solve these problems.

-With these solves in place, we JS developers should embrace them if we can.
-We'll build better products faster...nothing wrong with that.
+Let's use these solves in our work so we can focus on the important thing: building apps fast and efficiently.
+And if a framework and library helps you do this (and you took the time to research if it does), so be it.